isomerpages/moe-sls/_teacher-user-guide/Discover/(2) Embed Whitelisted Websites.md

 <h2 class="section-title">Request for Websites to be Whitelisted</h2>
 <hr>
 <p>If you would like SLS to consider a website for whitelisting, please&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>, stating the URL(s) to be whitelisted (please give the full URL) and the purpose of the website.
-Before doing so, please check that the terms of use of the ebsite allow for embedding into external sites such as SLS. </p></ol>
+Before doing so, please check that the terms of use of the website allow for embedding into external sites such as SLS. </p></ol>